top of page

 An Educational Blog 🐇

-Rescuing Data from Non Searchable PDFs: An Open Source Workflow for Librarians
+Rescuing Data from Non Searchable Files using Open Source Workflows

 If you work in libraries or archives long enough, someone eventually sends you a PDF that looks perfectly normal in a viewer, but refuses to cooperate.
 You cannot search it, you cannot copy text, and any attempt to extract content gives you nothing useful.
 This happened to me with a conference program and abstract booklet that a researcher needed to search and mine for content.
 The PDF looked crisp.
 The fonts were clean.
 It behaved like a real document in every way except the